How it All Began...

 Describe receiving the call that your babies were being born and traveling to meet them.

-We initially were connected with our birthmother a week before the actual call.
+We were connected with our expectant mother a week before the actual call.
 We had been in communication with her via text for a week and knew the time was close.
-We encouraged her to go to the ER because she didn’t receive any prenatal care.
+We encouraged her to go to the ER because she hadn't received any prenatal care.
 She texted us and said they were preparing for a C-section and we could come now.
 We had our bags packed just in case and quickly threw everything in the car.
 We drove straight through to Dallas (about 15 hours!) and got the text message from her a few hours later that the babies were born.
 She asked if we wanted to know the genders and see pictures.
 Of course we did!
 We cried and said prayers of thanks and then called our parents.
 We were excited, thankful, and nervous all at the same time.